Consumer Action Law

 Red Flags: How to Spot Yo-Yo Tactics

-Recognizing yo-yo financing before you sign can help you avoid the trap entirely.
+Knowing what to look for before you sign can help you avoid the situation entirely.

 During the Sales Process